ABeeinSpace/ADS-Report/ADS Report Draft.md

 ## Categorization

-These attempts are categorized under [Persistence / Create or Modify System Process / Systemd service](https://attack.mitre.org/techniques/T1543/002).
+These attempts are categorized under [Persistence / Create or Modify System Process / Systemd service](https://attack.mitre.org/techniques/T1543/002)[^3].

 ## Strategy Abstract
 Strategies for defending against this threat should go as follows:

 * Use endpoint monitoring and protection tooling to monitor services or processes running on a Linux host.
-* Look for specific service names or processes known to be used by RotaJakiro
+* Look for specific service names or processes known to be used by RotaJakiro[^4]
   * sys-temd-agent.service
   * gvfsd-helper
   * systemd-daemon